 Mud motors also cause issues with keeping the hole clean.
 Rotation of the drillstring vastly improves the transport of cuttings out of the hole, but at high inclinations it can cause cutting beds to build up and stick to the drillstring, preventing it from working properly.
 A preferable approach would be to use a steerable tool which works while the drillstring rotates.
 While such a device does already exist, it is unfortunately a highly expensive tool.

-The following videos will help you get more understanding about a mud motor and its configuration.
+The following video will help you get more understanding about a mud motor and its configuration.

 Inglis, T.A.
 (2010) Directional drilling.
 Dordrecht: Springer-Verlag New York.